 So whatever your goal may be, don’t be afraid to have fun with color.
 It’s one of the best ways to express your personality and to create a space that is uniquely yours.

-If you need help defining your Brand’s Visual Ecosystem, you’ve come to the right place.
+If you need help creating a style guide, you’ve come to the right place.
 Whether you’re starting from scratch or just want to fine-tune your existing palette, I can help you create a cohesive look that represents your brand in the best way possible.
 Together, we’ll consider factors like your target audience, the message you want to communicate, and the overall tone of your brand.
 From there, we’ll develop a color scheme, choose fonts and other visuals, and put it all together into a style guide that you can use going forward.

 So if you’re ready to take your brand to the next level, let’s get started!